Is GMAT really tough?

 So, identify your strengths and weaknesses, and work on them by practising a lot, know what you can do with them, and then use your skills for a greater score.

-The best plans for timing and strategy are worth it if you end up making mistakes.
+The best plans for timing and strategy are NOT worth it IF you end up making silly mistakes.
 GMAT is a Computerized Adaptive Test (CAT), which means you will only get as good as you get.
 If you make mistakes on easy questions, you will not be given a difficult question, affecting your final score.
 As for the IR section, it is not computer adaptive.
 Each of the 12 IR questions has multiple parts and you will not get partial credits if you answer any part incorrectly.
 So, focus on accuracy.

 The GMAT exam is not so tough if you are well prepared.
 The exam is designed in such a way that it filters out future managers.
 The basic concepts of problem-solving, time management and stress management become clear, which begins the first step towards a career that makes use of these qualities.